Per leggere l’articolo in italiano, cliccare qui.

 Surely, you already heard the name of this place, damn, it’s a legend in Milan.
 The thing you don’t know it’s its location but, even knowing that, how could you get in without the badge and the codeword?
 Behind the appearance of a small oriental joint, there are wonders that stay hidden, precluded to the uninvited.

 But how do you get in?
 The answer is both simpler and more complicated than you would believe.
 Did you ever see one of those Japanese movies where a student, to prove himself worthy of the unbeatable sensei, must wait for days on end under the rain, the wind and the snow outside the dojo’s door?
 Or, if you know Fight Club, the recruitment methods of Tyler Durden?
 You got to the same, more or less.
-Only that instead of wind and snow, you have to become regular customers at Mag Café or Barba until the Grandmaster himself of one of his apostles will judge you worthy, will approach you and give you the invitation.
+Only that instead of wind and snow, you have to become regular customers at Mag Café until the Grandmaster himself of one of his apostles will judge you worthy, will approach you and give you the invitation.

 At first, you’ll enter the strange joint hesitating, asking yourself if you guessed right or you actually ended up in the smallest, vaguely creepiest oriental bar in the whole town, full of spices and sundries.
 But it’s all facade, a Maya’s veil that will be ripped apart in the moment you will show your badge and codeword.
 In that moment a door will open and a sharply-dressed waiter will appear to you like The Shining’s ghost bartender, inviting you inside.